Estimated reading time: 8 minutes

 Starting October 2022, the new minimum wage has increased to €12 from €10.45 per hour.

 If your internship is part of the studies, it will not be counted as working part-time.
-But if the internship is voluntary, then it is considered as a normal job subjected to the 120-days rule.
+But if the internship is voluntary, then it is considered as a part-time job subjected to the 120-days rule.

 The popular student part-time jobs are tutors in universities, professor assistants, research assistants, or Werkstudent/Werkstudentin (Working Student) whereby students mostly work in companies with tasks given related to their studies.
 Students could also work in cafes, supermarkets, or bakeries!